ionic-team/ionic-docs/src/content/pro/basics/git.md

 ### Adding SSH Keys

-The Ionic CLI automatically detects and adds your public key (or creates new ones) to your Ionic Pro account as part of the `link` and `start` commands when you choose Ionic for your git remote.
-If you have additional public keys you'd like to link to Ionic Pro, create them manually using `ssh-keygen`, log into your Ionic Pro account, and add the keys manually under "SSH Keys"
+The Ionic CLI automatically detects and adds your public key (or creates new ones) to your Ionic Appflow account as part of the `link` and `start` commands when you choose Ionic for your git remote.
+If you have additional public keys you'd like to link to Ionic Appflow, create them manually using `ssh-keygen`, log into your Ionic Appflow account, and add the keys manually under "SSH Keys"

 ## Using a Git Hosting Service